Recording Work Time — A Basic Responsibility With Big Consequences

 Another tricky area is rounding time.
 Some employers use a rounding time system to the nearest quarter-hour or half-hour.
 However, if you round work hours, meal periods, or rest breaks, it gives incorrect information on work hours.
 As a result, you may not be able to pay your employees correctly.
 Again, this is a perfect recipe for a lawsuit.

 The best solution is to have an automated way to record work time in order to manage disputes before they arise.
-Cloud-based time tracking software, for example, can document actual hours worked, ensure easy access to correctly recorded time entries and enable you to run reports.
-Then provide an audit trail to the appropriate regulatory bodies if required.
+Cloud-based time-tracking software, for example, can document actual hours worked, ensure easy access to correctly recorded time entries and enable you to run reports.
+Then provide an audit trail to be presented to the appropriate regulatory bodies, if required.

-Cloud-based automated time-tracking solutions enable organizations to accurately track and record employees’ work hours and rest times.
-These solutions have an in-built global statutory default pay rules library.
-This allows organizations to adhere to compliance and labor laws across geographies.
-A unified time-tracking solution can also help manage time and pay compliance across jurisdictions, even when there’s a statutory update or modification in the existing laws.
-Thus, automated time tracking enables an organization to avoid legal consequences.
+Cloud-based automated time- tracking solutions enable organizations to accurately track and record the work hours and rest times of employees.
+These time-tracking solutions have an in-built global statutory default pay rules library, which supports organizations in adhering to the compliance and labor laws across geographies.
+The unified time-tracking solutions can also support the management of time and pay compliance processes across jurisdictions, even when there’s a statutory update or modification in the existing laws.

-Organizations that have the ability to accurately record work hours, meal breaks, and rest times for non-exempt employees are much less likely to face expensive lawsuits or incur penalties than those that still use error-prone and traditional paper time cards.
+Organizations that have the ability to accurately record work hours, meal breaks, and rest times for non-exempt employees are much less likely to stumble onto expensive lawsuits or incur penalties than companies that still use error-prone and traditional paper time cards.